leekangtaqi/riotjs-redux/README.md

 # riotjs-redux

-connecter for riot to redux
+connecter for riot to redux  (react like).

 ##Usage
 ```html